 The process of getting a role is not as systematic as it is in the States.
-But how it’s worked up until now is that people hear about you and there’s a word of mouth about every actor.
-If there’s a script, they call and meet with you and audition you if they want to do that or if they don’t see a need to audition you they don’t.
+How it’s worked until now is that people hear about you and there’s a word of mouth about every actor.
+If there’s a script, they call and meet with you and audition you if they want or if they don’t see a need to audition you they don’t.
 For both Peddlers and The Lunchbox I did not have to screen test and it happened entirely upon a meeting.
 For The Lunchbox, the director Ritesh Batra was in Berlin and had seen some rushes (unedited footage) of Peddlers and at the time was looking for ‘Ila’ the character I play in the movie.
 He set up a meeting with me when he came back to India and we really hit it off.
 I read the script shortly after and knew I really wanted to be a part of the film.

 What was it about the script that you liked?

 It was a very, very honest story.
 It was a world that I connected with instantly and it was about people that could exist in any country, in any time and space anywhere.
 Especially in regards to Irfaan (Khan’s) and my character, they are people who are not up to speed with the times and are old world souls.
 I found that extremely charming and endearing and was a great hook for me because you don’t see that kind of a world anymore.
 Everything is so aggressive and so instant.
 You can find out everything you want to about someone right at the click of a button.
 There is no sense of privacy or sense of mystery in life anymore.
 And there was a certain romantic mystery about the script that I found extremely engaging when I read it.

 Who is Ila?